-The purpose of this policy is to outline how we will ensure that the Pupil Premium allocated to us has an impact on narrowing the attainment gaps which currently may exist between PP eligible pupils and their non-eligible peers.

-attainment gap refers to any significant and persistent disparity in academic performance or educational attainment between different groups of students- this includes levels of progress, final exam outcomes, attendance, exclusion rates.
+The purpose of this policy is to outline how Wellington School will ensure that allocated Pupil Premium funds are spent effectively to narrow attainment gaps which currently may exist between PP eligible pupils and their non-eligible peers. attainment gap refers to any significant and persistent disparity in academic performance or educational attainment between different groups of students- this includes levels of progress, final exam outcomes, attendance, exclusion rates.

-Date of Update September 2016
+Date of Update September 2018

-Review Date September 2017
+Review Date September 2019

 Status Statutory

-Member of SLT Responsible Mrs L Cooper
+Member of SLT Responsible Mrs Louise Cooper